 It was Pooh’s stomach growling, and Christopher Robin had actually just gone to school.

 I didn’t put that together because I was a 4 year old.
-All I knew is that I never got to see a scary monster or a daring rescue or anything.
+All I knew was that I never got to see a scary monster or a daring rescue or anything.

 I was let down.

-So lesson of this is, when you write a story DON’T LET YOUR READERS DOWN.
+So the lesson of this is, when you write a story DON’T LET YOUR READERS DOWN.

 You have to deliver.
 If you promise that there is a terrible secret, it better actually be a terrible secret.
 If you promise it will be dangerous and people may die, people better die.
 If you promise magicians and magic tricks, there better be magicians and magic tricks.

-And promise is “hinting” at things.
-“Mentioning” things.
-If you give any indication that something in going to happen, it has to happen.
+A promise is hinting or mentioning things.
+If you give any indication that something is going to happen, it has to happen.

 OR, you give red herrings.
-But the thing about red herring’s is, the truth has to be better than the lie.
-It has to be more juicy.
-If the red herring is that the neighbor committed the murder, it better be the wife committed the murder, not some other random fellow.
+But the thing about red herrings is the truth has to be better than the lie.
+The truth has to be more juicy.
+If the red herring is that the neighbor committed the murder, it better be the wife that committed the murder, not some other random fellow.